salmonslay/salmonslay/README.md

   Read
 </summary>

   *This list is not complete.
-Only topics I've used extensively are listed - not
+Only topics I've used extensively are listed.
   ## Languages
   * C# (.NET environments & Unity)
   * C++